awslabs/amazon-kinesis-client/README.md

 this command: `mvn clean install -Dgpg.skip=true`.
 Note: This command does not run integration tests.

-To disable running unit tests in the build, add the property `-Dskip.ut=true`.
+To disable running unit tests in the build, add the property `-DskipUTs=true`.

 ## Running Integration Tests